apache/echarts-doc/en/option/partial/parallel.md

             nameGap: 20
         }
     },
-    series: [                           // These three series share one parallel coordinate system {
+    series: [                           // These three series share one parallel coordinate {
             name: 'Beijing',
             type: 'parallel',           // The type of this series is 'parallel'